 It is a real thing that childhood outfits influence your style in adulthood.
-Ever since, I have had a knack for neon yellow.
-However, growing up it moved from right in the face and full on like that dress, to small doses, i.e. as small stripes like in this dress, a necklace, belts, pom pom hat, and shoes.
+Ever since, I have had a knack for this color.
+However, growing up it moved from right in the face and full on like that dress, to small doses like a necklace, belts, pom pom hat, and shoes.
 When my last pair of neon pumps were worn out, I started to search for the next pair.
 The long search has an end: I found my perfect new pair of neon yellow pumps.

 Yes, neon yellow at 40+ sounds risky.
 However, with a classic all neutral monochromatic outfit they are the perfect pop of color to create interest.
 Thus, thumbs up for neon yellow!